Observational Evidence for Primordial Black Holes: A Positivist Perspective: Dynamical and Accretion Evidence

-Of course, one could not claim that {\it all} galaxies are produced by PBH seeds since the standard CDM model works well on large enough scales.
-However, one might want to invoke the PBH effect for early galaxies (ie.~below the mass $M_{\rm CDM}$ discussed in Section~\ref{sec:Seed-and-Poisson-Effects}).
+Of course, one could not expect {\it all} galaxies to be produced by PBH seeds since the standard CDM model works well on large enough scales.
+However, one might want to invoke the PBH effect for early galaxies (\ie~below the mass $M_{\rm CDM}$ discussed in Section~\ref{sec:Seed-and-Poisson-Effects}).
 For a monochromatic PBH mass function, all the galaxies binding at a given redshift will have the same mass until the CDM fluctuations take over.
 For an extended mass function, the PBH seeds will naturally produce a range of galactic masses at a given redshift.
 However, there are two distinct situations.
 In the first, the PBHs are sufficiently rare that there is only one per galaxy.
-The galaxy mass is then proportional to the seed mass and one would expect the galactic mass function to be the same as the PBH mass function.
-However, only a small fraction of the Universe is going into these galaxies In the second situation, the filling factor of the bound regions reaches $1$, so that the competition between seeds becomes important and one can no longer assume $M \propto m$.
+The galactic mass is then proportional to the seed mass and one would expect the galactic mass function to be the same as the PBH mass function, although only a small fraction of the Universe goes into these galaxies.
+In the second situation, the filling factor of the bound regions reaches $1$, so that the competition between seeds becomes important and one can no longer assume $M \propto m$.
 However, there should still be a simple relation between the mass spectrum of the holes, $\d n / \d m \propto m^{-\alpha}$, and that of the resulting galaxies, as we now demonstrate.

 If $M_{\grm} \propto m^{\gamma}$, we expect the number of galaxies with mass in the range $( M,\.M +\mspace{1mu}\d M )$ to be $\d N_{\grm}( M )$ where $\d N_{\grm} / \d M \propto M^{( 1 - \gamma - \alpha ) / \gamma}$.
 For $\alpha < 3$, the considerations of Section~\ref{sec:Seed-and-Poisson-Effects} imply that one expects an $M$-dependent seed mass for $M < m_{\rm max}/ f_{\rm max}$, where $m_{\rm max}$ is the upper cut-off in the PBH mass function and $f_{\rm max}$ is the dark matter fraction on that scale.
 In this mass range, Eq.~\eqref{eq:seed} predicts $\gamma = \alpha - 1$, so one expects~\cite{Carr:2018rid}